tugascript/nestjs-graphql-fastity-template/README.md

 - Pagination:

 * - Has the generics for Edges and Paginated types
-* - A basic one way cursor pagination function
+* - Relay cursor pagination function

 ## Installation